-- Project implementation costs incurred before the end date of the project that are paid no later than 30 days from the end date of the project (final project implementation costs); - Control costs related to the last Project Progress Report and Application for Reimbursement.
-These costs can be incurred after the end date of the project period and shall be paid within 30 days from the end date of the project at the latest (final project control costs).
+- Project implementation costs incurred before the end date of the project that are paid no later than 60 days (90 days only for Cluster and Strategic projects) from the end date of the project (final project implementation costs); - First Level Control costs related to the last Project Progress Report and Application for Reimbursement.
+These costs can be incurred after the end date of the project period and shall be paid within 60 days (90 days only for Cluster and Strategic projects) from the end date of the project at the latest (final project control costs). - Project Partner staff costs for project closure activities, incurred and paid within 60 days (90 days only for Cluster and Strategic projects) from the end date of the project at the latest.
+Staff must be already contracted during the implementation period of the Project.